 Clients Served \$ Per Client Served

 CDBG Funds Recommended \$10,000 394 \$25

 Total Program Amount \$100,890 394 \$256

 CDBG % of Total Budget 10%

 Required Match - 10% \$1,000

 Amount Secured \$50,000

 Leverage \$9

-Does not include other CDBG f unds from other
+Does not include other CDBG for jurisdictions. unds from other

 The majority of the program's cash budget is from foundations and corporations.
-Inkind services (volunteers) make up approximately 33% of the proposed budget.
+In-kind services (volunteers) make up approximately 33% of the proposed budget.
 CDBG funds will be used to pay the salaries and benefits for the part-time Program Manager, Case Manager, and Music Therapist positions.
 The Executive Director volunteers all of her time.

-- EXPERIENCE AND CAPACITY: LITA's Executive Director has presided over the organization for over 12 years overseeing an increase in the agency's budget from approximately \$1,000 in 2002 to over \$60,000 this year, increased the number of to over 100 people. - 7.
+- 6. EXPERIENCE AND CAPACITY: LITA's Executive Director has presided over the organization for over 12 years overseeing an increase in the agency's budget from approximately \$1,000 in 2002 to over \$60,000 this year, increased the number of to over 100 people. - 7.
 PROGRAM READINESS AND TIMELINESS: This is an ongoing program. - 8.
 PAST PERFORMANCE: LITA has not received CDBG funds in the past.
 Five of the nursing facilities that LITA currently provides services to provided letters of recommendation. - 9.
 ENVIRONMENTAL/HISTORIC PRESERVATION/RELOCATION/PREVAILING WAGE ISSUES: Public Service activities are exempt from environmental review.

-APPLICANT: City of Lafayette PROGRAM NAME/NUMBER: Lamorinda Spirit Van Senior Transportation Program 15-14-PS PROGRAM SERVICE AREA: Cities of Lafayette, Moraga, and Orinda PROGRAM OUTCOME: Provide free or low-cost transportation to seniors living in Lafayette, Moraga, and Orinda.
+APPLICANT: City of Lafayette

+PROGRAM NAME/NUMBER: Lamorinda Spirit Van Senior Transportation Program living in Lafayette, Moraga, and Orinda.
 Transportation to medical and other personal appointments, grocery and sundry shopping, exercise and other classes will be provided to 150 seniors.

-TOTAL PROGRAM COST: \$168,199 AMOUNT REQUESTED: \$ 10,000 AMOUNT RECOMMENDED FY 2015/16: FY 2016/17: \$ 10,000 \$ 10,000
+PROGRAM SERVICE AREA: Cities of Lafayette, Moraga, and Orinda